This post contains affiliate links for your convenience. View our full disclosure policy here.

 - coping with things out of routine

-How are Sorting and Patterning Skills Developed?
+How are These Skills Developed?

 Like all other math skills, sorting and patterning skills are developed in a sequential manner.
 Children begin by comparing objects and matching like items.
 Then they learn to categorize, which is sorting.
 They typically start with sorting by color, then moving on to sort by type.

 Next comes classifying.
-When learning to classify, children first learn how to classify by naming attributes that allow items to fit within a group, then move on to identifying attributes that exclude from a group.
+When learning to classify, children first learn how to classify by naming attributes that allow items to fit within a group, then move on to identifying attributes that exclude these items from a group.

 By having a foundation in sorting, children can then move on to the recognizing and creating of patterns, another way to organize.
 By the end of kindergarten, children should be able to recognize and produce different kinds of simple patterns, such as AB, AAB, and ABC patterns.